Classification of High Risk Customers

 Classification of Heightened Risk Customers is an important input for the bankers trying to build the Market intelligence Teams – Read More

-The most important aspect of this solution is that it is not relying on media articles to gather intelligence.
+The most important aspect of this solution is that it does not rely on media articles to gather intelligence.
 Additionally, identification of the Politically Exposed businesses is its biggest strength.
-It houses the records of more than 6000 politicians in India.
+It houses the records of more than 6,000 politicians in India.

 Certification to learn about High-Risk Customers